leandrorgrande/EventEZ/replit.md

 The server is built with Express.js and follows a REST API pattern.
 The architecture separates concerns with dedicated modules for authentication (Replit Auth integration), database operations (storage layer), and route handling.
 The server uses TypeScript throughout and implements session-based authentication with PostgreSQL session storage.

 **Database Design**
 Uses Drizzle ORM with PostgreSQL for type-safe database operations.
 The schema includes core entities: users, locations, events, event attendees, check-ins, messages, and heatmap data.
 The database supports both real-time data collection and historical analytics through separate tables for live activity tracking and aggregated heatmap data.
+Events support boost/promotion features with fields for boost status, expiration date, and intensity level (1-3).

 **Real-time Features**
 The heatmap system collects anonymous location data from active users to generate live activity hotspots.
 The system implements both live mode (showing current activity) and prediction mode (forecasting based on confirmed event attendance and historical patterns).
 Data refreshes every 5 seconds for live updates.